Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/wedges-rebuild/brainstorm.typ

   image("./lexan-over-old.svg"),

   [
-    == Create Lexan Flap to Aid Existing Wedges
+    == Create Plastic Flap to Aid Existing Wedges
-    A lexan flap could be used to aid the wedges without having to lift the bot.
+    A plastic flap could be used to aid the wedges without having to lift the bot.
     #nb_pro_con(

       pros: [